Huzaifa-huzzy/Puckeditor/README.md

+File changes in config/blocks/Form new file added Form Files changes in index.tsx

 # `next` recipe

 The `next` recipe showcases one of the most powerful ways to implement Puck using to provide an authoring tool for any route in your Next app.